Welcome to Boise State!

 The fall semester typically runs from late-August to mid-December.
 The spring semester typically runs from mid-January to early-May.
 The complete academic calendar can be found here.

 Beginning in Fall 2017, all exchange students must purchase the Boise State University health insurance.
+All exchange students will be billed for this coverage.
 Read more about the health insurance plan here.

 Cost of Living

 The estimated expenses for a semester are listed below.
 The expenses can fluctuate, but these estimates can help you to prepare for your semester in Boise.
 Please note, exchange students are responsible for lab and professional fees charged by academic departments.
 These fees are not covered under the exchange.

 Insurance: $610/semester (mandatory)